Power of Breast Milk

 The SNS allows expressed breast milk, donor milk, or formula to be fed through a thin silicone feeding tube that is taped to the nipple, providing baby with the sensation of feeding from the breast and sucking stimulation to help build your supply.
 If you are having trouble activating lactation, specialty feeding devices can simulate the nursing experience.

 Track Your Progression.
-After inducing lactation, tracking your baby's feeding sessions and your pumping sessions with a convenient, easy-to-read printable log can help you stay organized, set realistic breast milk feeding goals, and best understand your breastfeeding journey in an "at-a-glance" way.
+After inducing lactation, tracking your baby's feeding sessions and your pumping sessions with an app such as Medela Family can help you stay organized, set realistic breast milk feeding goals, and best understand your breastfeeding journey in an "at-a-glance" way.
 Logs will also help you maintain regular pumping and nursing habits which, in turn, may help stimulate your breasts for increased lactation.

 Breastfeeding is not just for biological families.
 With the proper preparation, expectations, and professional support for successful induced lactation, an adoptive mom can provide her child with the amazing benefits of breast milk and build a strong, nurturing, and loving bond along the way.
 Don’t be discouraged if you can’t induce lactation or produce enough milk to exclusively meet your baby’s needs.
 You’re creating a bond with your new addition that will last a lifetime.